-Does your Weimaraner have blind dog symptoms?
+Are you noticing blind dog symptoms in your Weimaraner?
 Barring accidents and blindness from birth, there are still a number of reasons that your dog could be going blind.

 In most cases, a dog who is going blind will be a senior dog, but that is not always the case.